yeounyi/LexPOS/README.md

-## Generating Slogans with Linguistic Constraints
+## Generating Slogans with Linguistic Features
-To implement the linguistic features of slogans such as repetition, here's a sequence-to-sequence transformer model <b>generating slogans with lexical and POS constraints</b>.
-You can specify certain keywords to be included and the desired syntax by list of POS tags.
-LexPOS finds words phonetically and semantically similar with user keywords and generates slogans including these words.
-The generated slogans also follow the given syntax.
-Furthermore, you can apply additional <b>phonetic constraints </b> implemented by adjusted logits distribution.
+To implement the linguistic features of slogans such as repetition, here's a sequence-to-sequence transformer model that <b> generates slogans with phonetic and structural repetition</b>.
+For phonetic repetition, our model searches for phonetically similar words with user keywords.
+Both the sound-alike words and user keywords become the lexical constraints while generating slogans.
+During inference, we adjust the logits distribution to implement further phonetic constraints.
+For structural repetition, we use POS constraints.
+Users can specify any repeated phrase structure by POS tags.

 ### 1. Generating slogans with lexical, POS constraints